evrenalder/metalife-method/README.md

 	 - Learn more @ Medium: [Beyond Basic Links: Ontological Tagging with Obsidian](https://medium.com/@evren.alder/beyond-basic-links-ontological-tagging-with-obsidian-13ca458aec75)
  - A task management system using markdown documents as individual tasks and Obsidian plugins to aggregate them into TO DO lists.
 	 - Learn more @ Medium: [Task Management Redefined with Obsidian and the MetaLife Method®](https://medium.com/@evren.alder/task-management-redefined-with-obsidian-and-the-metalife-method-607f99463219)

+For what's new and recent changes, see the [Changelog](<3 Resources/MetaLife Method®/Changelog.md>).